Latte Art for Beginners: First Steps Toward the Rose

 POURING TOO HIGH

 The milk flows too fast and sinks into the espresso without creating a design.
-Quickly bring the pitcher closer to the surface.
+Bring the pitcher closer to the surface quickly.

 Visible bubbles mean the foam is too thick.
-Tap and swirl the pitcher again until it has a smooth appearance.
+Tap and stir the pitcher again until it has a smooth appearance.

 WAITING TOO LONG

 Textured milk separates quickly.
-Pour within 30 seconds of texturing for optimal results.
+Pour within 30 seconds after texturing for optimal results.

 Latte art is learned through repetition.
 10 minutes of daily practice for two weeks will transform your technique.